Ahmed Ali (writer): Professional career

+Pakistan

 In 1948, he moved to Karachi.
-Later, he was appointed Director of Foreign Publicity for the Pakistani Government.
+Later, he was appointed Director of Foreign Publicity for the Pakistan Government.
 At the behest of Prime Minister Liaquat Ali Khan, he joined the Pakistan Foreign Service in 1950.
 According to custom, tiles were drawn to determine the country of assignment.
 Ali's tile was blank, so he chose China and became Pakistan's first envoy to the new People's Republic.
+By that time he had learnt the Chinese language and wrote a study titled Muslim China in 1949.
 He established formal diplomatic relations that same year.
-He also helped to establish an embassy in Morocco.
+He also helped to establish Pakistan's embassy in Morocco.

 Literary career

+Ali started his literary career at a young age, having published his first English poem in the Aligarh Magazine in 1926 and his first English short-story in 1929, "When the Funeral Was Crossing the Bridge" in the Lucknow University Journal.

-Ahmed Ali started his literary career at a young age and became a co-founder of the All-India Progressive Writers' Movement along with the writer Sajjad Zaheer who had become well known by the publication of Angaaray (Embers) in 1932.
+He then became a co-founder of the All-India Progressive Writers' Movement along with the writer Sajjad Zaheer who had become well known by the publication of Angaaray (Embers) in 1932.
 It was a collection of short stories in the Urdu language and was a bitter critique of middle-class Muslim values in British India.
 In addition to Ali, it included stories by three of his friends; Mahmud al-Zafar, Sajjad Zaheer and Rashid Jahan.
 This book was later banned by the British Government of India in March 1933.
 Shortly afterward, Ali and Zafar announced the formation of a "League of Progressive Authors", which was later to expand and become the All-India Progressive Writers' Association.
 Ali presented his paper "Art Ka Taraqqi-Pasand Nazariya" (A Progressive View of Art) in its inaugural conference in 1936.
+Later, Ali would distance himself from the movement, which he considered too narrowly focused on Marxism.

 Ali achieved international fame with his first novel written in English Twilight in Delhi, which was published by the Hogarth Press in London in 1940.
-This novel, as its title implies, describes the decline of the Muslim aristocracy with the advance of the British colonialism in the early 20th century.
+This novel, as its title implies, describes the decline of the Muslim aristocracy with the advance of British colonialism in the early 20th century.

 Al-Quran, A Contemporary Translation (Princeton University Press, Oxford University Press & Akrash Publishing) is his most notable contribution in the field of translation.
 According to the book's description it is "approved by eminent Islamic scholars", and "it has come to be recognized as one of the best existing translations of the holy Quran."
 Other languages he translated from, apart from Arabic and Urdu, included Indonesian and Chinese.